Can You Pay Rent With a Credit Card?

 The short answer is yes, but for a small service fee.

 If your landlord or property manager accepts credit card payments for rent, you’re lucky because you likely won’t incur a ton of fees.
-You could pay a processing fee of 2% to 3% that landlords often pass to renters.
+You could pay a processing fee of 2.5% to about 2.9% that landlords often pass to renters, according to CNBC.

 On the other hand, if your landlord doesn’t accept credit card payments, you can use third-party online services to pay your rent.
 These services will also charge you a processing fee, which will be determined by your service provider.
 For example, Plastiq charges a 2.85% service fee for every rent payment.